 CEO and Founder, Cannabis Colombian Lawyers; General Manager of ExpoMedeWeed

 Henry Muñoz Vallejo is an attorney specializing in criminal law and is CEO and founder of Cannabis Colombian Lawyer, a pioneer in the medicinal cannabis industry in Colombia and Latin American.
 He legally advises the Association of Latin American Physicians, medicinal cannabis experts in the city of Cali and internationally, and is the creator and producer of ExpoMedeWeed, the first medical cannabis conference and expo in Medellín.

 Henry earned his law degree specializing in criminal law and cannabis law in Colombia from the University of Santiago of Cali, and later became a professor there.
 He was also a former official for Colombia’s attorney general’s office.

-Delano holds a Bachelor of Science degree (Hons.) in Political Science from the University of the West Indies (UWI) and a Master of Science degree in Public Policy and Management from the University of London.
-In addition to being a project management and communications consultant to several local and international entities, Delano is also a talk show host and regular commentator on public affairs.
-He participated in the 2013 International Drug Policy Reform Conference in Denver, Colorado.
+Delano holds a Bachelor of Science degree in Political Science from the University of the West Indies (Jamaica) and a Master of Science degree in Public Policy and Management from the University of London.
+He is a former current affairs morning radio talk show host and has a son, Bryson.

 Entrepreneur and Business Leader